RileyDuarte/Digital-Humanities-Dioscorides/sample-visual-essay.md

 ## Cardamom

-One simple mentioned within De Materia Medica is Cardamom which Dioscorides mentions as having "warming, astringent, desiccative, soporific, and analgesic properties.
+Of the 592 simples featured in De Materia Medica, one that links it to many other ancient treatises is cardamom.
+The manuscript describes it as having "warming, astringent, desiccative, soporific, and analgesic properties.
 Soothes inflammations of the eyes, internal organs, liver disease, kidney disease, gout, and female disorders."
 <param ve-plant-specimen eid="Q18360378">

 ## Why Dioscorides?